composable-logs/composable-logs/docs/docs/home/index.md

 For reporting and experiment tracking, the structured logs can be converted into various formats.
 Currently, Composable Logs can convert logs into a static website that can be deployed eg. to Github Pages.

+## Open source

 Composable Logs is distributed under the terms of the MIT license, see [repo](https://github.com/composable-logs/composable-logs) for details.

-## Composable Logs is open source

-The two main dependencies are:
+There are two main dependencies:

 #### The [Ray framework<sup><sup><sub>:material-launch:</sub></sup></sup>](https://www.ray.io/ray-core) for parallel execution of Python tasks (open source)
 Ray makes it possible to develop and test code locally on a laptop.
 And the same code also scales up to large Ray clusters with multiple nodes.
 Ray natively supports cluster setup on AWS, Azure, GCP and Kubernetes, see  [details<sup><sup><sub>:material-launch:</sub></sup></sup>](https://docs.ray.io/en/latest/cluster/deploy.html).